 Lansinoh is a company that’s “mom founded and parent led”.
 They produce a multitude of mother and child products, and actively encourage breastfeeding.

-This pump is among the versatile and effective models in the market, and it’s quite popular among users.
+This electric pump is among the versatile and effective models in the market, and it’s quite popular among users.
 That’s expected, as it’s quite responsive to mother’s nursing needs.
 It’s also hygienic, portable, and comes at a nice price.

-- 3 pumping modes
+- 3 different pumping styles

 - 8 levels of suction power